hunterbiu1205/frontend-apps/README.md

 Below are some front-end apps I've built, some inspired by unique ideas from various sources.

-Explore, learn, and be inspired by these diverse web applications. 🚀💻
+Explore, learn, and be inspired by these diverse projects. 🚀💻

 | Name | Demo | Short Description |
 | ------------- | ------------- |------------- |